krumka/TManager/README.md

 # TManager

-If you want to see the progression click on [this link](http://tmanager.lambre.me)
+If you want to follow the progression on the interface click on [this link](http://tmanager.lambre.me)

 ## Goal